LiteralGenie/NotifyBot/README.md

 Discord bot for pulling updates from various websites.

 Notably...
-- Mangadex (filtered by user follows)
+- Mangadex (filtered by the user's follows)
 - AnimeNewsNetwork
 - Genkan-powered sites.